4 Easy Options for Overwintering Your Geraniums

 By overwintering your geraniums, you will give your plants the best chance of survival during the cold winter months.
 With a little bit of planning and the proper care, your geraniums will be sure to come back healthy and blooming in the spring.

-What I love about this is the fact that almost any level of a gardener can implement at least one of these easy options to make overwintering geraniums work for their own circumstances.
+What I love about this is that gardeners of almost any level can implement at least one of these easy options to make overwintering geraniums work for their circumstances.

-I hope this has given you the inspiration to try to overwinter your geraniums or even just a few of them.
+I hope this has inspired you to try overwintering your geraniums or even just a few of them.
 Out of the different ways of overwintering, which is your favorite method?
 I would love to hear from you!
 Leave me a comment below.

 Until next time,